wlandau/workflowHelper/README.md

-With this package, you can

-- deploy massive data analysis studies with minimal code.
+This package can help anyone who uses R to analyze multiple datasets in multiple ways.
+Your workflow will be

+- **Reproducible**.
-- do minimal computation to keep your project up to date.
-Thanks to [`remake`](https://github.com/richfitz/remake), whenever you change a function or other dependency in your custom code, only the affected pieces of your workflow are recomputed.
-This is similar to how [GNU make](https://www.gnu.org/software/make/) works.
+- **Runtime-efficient**.
+Thanks to [`remake`](https://github.com/richfitz/remake), whenever you change your code, your next job will only recompute the affected tasks.
+- **Smooth**.
+Just provide the commands to generate datasets, analyze them, etc., and `workflowHelper` puts all the pieces together and manages the files for you.
-- distribute your workflow over multiple parallel processes (see [`parallelRemake`](https://github.com/wlandau/parallelRemake)).
+- **Parallelizable**.
+Easily distribute your workflow over multiple parallel processes.

 # Installation